 Course credit earned at other seminaries accredited by the Association of Theological Schools and other graduate work from regionally accredited institutions can be transferred (with some limitations) if it is appropriate to the student's program at MTSO.
 An exception to this policy is that Doctor of Ministry students may not normally receive transfer credit for courses completed prior to matriculation at MTSO.
-Receipt of an official transcript is an absolute requirement before transfer credit will be evaluated.
+The student must have earned a grade of B- or higher in order for a course to be transferred.
+Courses graded pass/fail may be transferred upon documentation that the passing grade is equivalent to C or higher.